 Q & A Concerning Freedom of Information Act Requests

-PURPOSE: In April 1991, the Department issued PS 91-4, Procedures in Handling Freedom of Information Act Requests, to identify the Department employee to whom Freedom of Information Act requests were to be sent or forwarded.
-The Freedom of Information Act (FOIA) makes existing public records or files, as defined in Conn.
-Gen. Stat. § 1-18a(d), open to inspection, upon written request.
-The purpose of this Informational Publication is to provide the current title, address and telecopier number of the Department employee to whom FOIA requests are to be sent or forwarded.
+Purpose: In December 1996, the Department of Revenue Services (DRS) issued IP 96(14), Q & A Concerning Freedom of Information Act Requests, to identify the DRS agency official to whom Freedom of Information Act (FOIA) requests were to be sent or forwarded.
+The Freedom of Information Act makes existing public records or files, as defined in Conn.
+Gen. Stat. §1-200(5), open to inspection, upon written request.
+The purpose of this Informational Publication is to provide the current statutory authority governing FOIA requests and the DRS agency official to whom FOIA requests are to be sent or forwarded.

-WHAT ARE PUBLIC RECORDS OR FILES TO WHICH FOIA PERTAINS?
+What Are Public Records or Files to Which FOIA Pertains?
 Conn.
-Gen. Stat. § 1-18a(d) defines "public records or files" as "any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method."
+Gen. Stat. §1-200(5) defines public records or files as “any recorded data or information relating to the conduct of the public’s business prepared, owned, used, received or retained by a public agency, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.”
 Conn.
-Gen. Stat. § 1-19(a) provides that "[except as otherwise provided by any federal law or state statute, all records maintained or kept on file by any public agency, whether or not such records are required by law or by any rule or regulation, shall be public records and every person shall have the right to inspect such records promptly during regular office or business hours or to receive a copy of such records ...."
+Gen Stat. §1-210 provides that “[e]xcept as otherwise provided by any federal law or state statute, all records maintained or kept on file by any public agency, whether or not such records are required by any law or by any rule or regulation, shall be public records and every person shall have the right to inspect such records promptly during regular office or business hours or to receive a copy of such records…”.

-ARE ALL PUBLIC RECORDS OR FILES REQUIRED TO BE DISCLOSED?
+Are All Public Records or Files Required to Be Disclosed?
 Not all public records or files are required to be disclosed under FOIA.
 For example, Conn.
-Gen. Stat. § 1-19(b)(10) does not require "records, tax returns, reports and statements exempted by federal law or state statutes" to be disclosed.
+Gen. Stat. §1-210(b)(10) does not require “[r]ecords, tax returns, reports and statements exempted by federal law or state statutes” to be disclosed.
 Furthermore, Conn.
-Gen. Stat. § 12-15(a) generally prohibits the disclosure of tax returns or tax return information.
-Therefore, FOIA requests for copies of other person's tax returns or tax return information will be denied.
+Gen. Stat. §12-15(a) generally prohibits the disclosure of tax returns or tax return information.
+Therefore, FOIA requests for copies of other person’s tax returns or tax return information will be denied.

 Department of Revenue Services